ibnuaviandi14/Jojonomic/ReadMe.md

 Design the coding using cypress to perform web automation

-#FIXTURE
+#DATA

-To change the location and the service center for the data driven where we can search the location and the service center as we want
+Is the fixture of cypress to change the location and the service center for the data driven where we can search the location and the service center as we want

 #STEPS